-From the architect.
+Text description provided by the architects.
 This house in three parts is designed to have the flexibility to accommodate various social groups.
 The house, apartment, and studio share social and exterior spaces, but could operate almost independently.

 The site is elevated on a busy road, close to a beach, with great views over the harbour.
 Auckland is a city where outdoor life is vigorously embraced.